ghulamazad/GhulamAzad/README.md

-I am a Software developer.
+I am a Software Engineer.
 Few techs that I enjoy working in is Python, FastAPI, JavaScript.
-I am actively looking for opportunities in Software Developer.

-- 👨🏽‍💻 Currently working, learning and growing my skillset in Python/FastAPI, competitive coding, data structures and algorithms.
+- 👨🏽‍💻 Currently working, learning and growing my skillset in NodeJS/ExpressJS, competitive coding, data structures and algorithms.
 - 😊 Willing to contribute in opensource development projects.
-- 👍 Looking for opportunities to join as a full time in Software Developer.
 - 👨 Know more about me, - 🌐 Visit my [Portfolio website](http://ghulamazad.github.io/) for complete background and contact.